History of Laura Pigossi in Timeline

 Laura Pigossi

-Laura Pigossi is a Brazilian professional tennis player known for her achievements in both singles and doubles.
-Her career-high singles ranking is No. 100, achieved in August 2022, and her best doubles ranking is No. 80, reached in December 2025.
-Pigossi's most significant accomplishment is winning a bronze medal in women's doubles at the 2020 Tokyo Olympics, partnering with Luisa Stefani, marking a milestone in her career and for Brazilian tennis.
+Laura Pigossi is a Brazilian professional tennis player.
+Her highest WTA singles ranking was No. 100, achieved in August 2022, and her best doubles ranking was No. 80, reached in December 2025.
+Pigossi's most significant accomplishment is winning a bronze medal in doubles at the 2020 Tokyo Olympics alongside Luisa Stefani, representing Brazil.

 In August 1994, Laura Pigossi was born.
 She is a Brazilian professional tennis player.